samesense/blog/content/post/bear.md

 hosted [ghost](https://ghost.org), but found that searching through posts and updating ghost soured the experience.
 I've been using text files backup up to GitHub for the past two years.
 I can search with grep/ag or GitHub's search feature.
-I edit files in emacs.
-I miss the ability to insert pictures, and markdown-ish file struture I've adopted doesn't provide the visual cues that I'd like, though I haven't learned org-mode.
+I edit files in Emacs.
+I miss the ability to insert pictures, and markdown-ish file structure I've adopted doesn't provide the visual cues that I'd like, though I haven't learned org-mode.
 Ulysses has been mentioned in my news a few times this past month, so I decided to try it out.
 It's nice for journaling, but the annual subscription fee is $40, which has generated a lot of complaints.
-Reading these led me to redisover Bear, which I had initally written off as an cheap evernote clone.
+Reading these led me to rediscover Bear, which I had initially written off as an cheap Evernote clone.

 After trying Bear, I found that its formatting and tagging schemes worked well with the lab notebook organization I've been using.
-It uses Markdown to visually hilight my task based headings, and its nested tag structure allows me to easliy jump between logs.
+It uses Markdown to visually highlight my task based headings, and its nested tag structure allows me to easily jump between logs.
 There's also a way to link between notes, allowing me to maintain project threads between days.
 Bear will export to text files, so when I leave it, I can put all the files into GitHub again.